koriaf/ausdigital-tap/docs/2.0/index.md

 ## Receipt and Technical Acknowledgement

-When a valid message is received, the TAP issues an HTTP 200 status and returns a response body with `Content-Type: application/json`, containing a HATEOS-style list of callback URLs.
+When a valid message is received, the TAP issues an HTTP 200 status and returns a response body with `Content-Type: application/json`, containing information about the message and optional HATEOS-style list of callback URLs.
-Check the [API](http://ausdigital.org/specs/ausdigital-tap/2.0/api)  for possible error response.
+Check the [API](http://ausdigital.org/specs/ausdigital-tap/2.0/api)  for possible responses, success and errors.

 TODO: